cilium/cilium/Documentation/architecture.rst

 		"allow": ["role=frontend", "!user=joe"]
 	}]

-The special *always-allow* action is useful in combination with hierarchical policy trees.
+The special *always-accept* action is useful in combination with hierarchical policy trees.
 It allows to define *allow* rules which cannot be overruled by child policy nodes.
 See :ref:`arch_tree_rules` for additional information on policy tree and their precedence model.

-The following example shows a child node `role` which contains a rule which disallows access from `role=frontend` to `role=backend`.
-However, the parent node `root` access by using *always-accept*.
+The following example shows a child node `role`, which contains a rule that disallows access from `role=frontend` to `role=backend`.
+However, the parent node `root` allows access by using *always-accept*.

 ::

 	{
 		"name": "root",
 		"rules": [{
                         "coverage": ["role=backend"],
                         "allow": [{